 These can be among the first signs of cancer of the bladder, kidneys, or colon.
 It's a good idea to see your doctor for any bleeding that’s not normal, even if you don't have other symptoms, Lepor says.
 Although you're more likely to have a problem that's not cancer, like hemorrhoids or a urinary infection, it's important to find and treat the cause.

 4. Skin Changes

 When you notice a change in the size, shape, or color of a mole or other spot on your skin, see your doctor as soon as you can.
 Spots that are new or look different are top signs of skin cancer.
 You’ll need an exam and perhaps a biopsy, which means doctors remove a small piece of tissue for testing.
 With skin cancer, you don't want to wait, says Marleen Meyers, MD, an oncologist at NYU Perlmutter Cancer Center.

 5. Changes in Lymph Nodes

-Swollen lymph nodes, small bean-shaped glands found in your neck, armpits, and other places, often signal that something's going on in your body.
-Usually, they mean your immune system is fighting a sore throat or cold, but certain cancers also can make them change.
-Have your doctor check any swelling that doesn't get better in 2 to 4 weeks, Meyers says.
+Tenderness of swelling in your lymph nodes, the small bean-shaped glands found in your neck, armpits, and other places, often signal that something's going on in your body.
+Usually, it means your immune system is fighting a sore throat or cold, but certain cancers can also trigger the changes.
+Have your doctor check any swelling or tenderness that doesn't get better in 2 to 4 weeks, Meyers says.